KygoSkyrus/skychat/NOTES.md

 - [done]add a notification when a connection is accepted "connection added" something like that
 - [done]there is a memory leak error on signinform
 - it dosent show text to start up on fresh account,, need to call "getCurrentUserData" function in signup function.. pass it from app to signinform
+- NEWrtc is rendering two times on few actions such as toggling header, or on loading

 # Todo
 - delete msg